-AI & Employment - The Future of Work
+AI & Employment - Automation, AI, and the Future of Work

 This highly customizable talk can be tailored to specific industries or can be presented to a general audience.

 Daily, the media greets readers with a variant of “THE ROBOTS ARE COMING FOR YOUR JOB!”
 The logic is simple: Everyday robots get smarter, learn faster, and they will never ask for a raise.
 But Byron believes this simplistic reasoning is entirely wrong.
 "Just as electricity and the assembly line weren’t bad for workers, in spite of shrill predictions otherwise, AI and robots won’t be either," he says.
 "In fact, they will create so many new jobs that our bigger problem will be a labor shortage."

 Sharing insights from his upcoming book, "The Fourth Age: Smart Robots, Conscious Computers and the Future of Humanity," released April of 2018 by Atria, an imprint of Simon & Schuster, Byron invites us to explore the many advances leading to today's technological age, and then to consider the vast possibilities of the future, the coming Fourth Age.

 What skills will be useful to have in the future?
 Which technologies should we adopt?
 How will technology affect the workplace, the home, and society in general?

 Answering these questions, Byron suggests that the future is not going to be a frightening place where humans become displaced, but rather "one in which the things that make us human become incredibly valuable.
 We are entering a world of more choice and more opportunity than ever before," says Byron, and "the best response is to expand our dreams and expectations, not our fears and concerns."

 Attendees can expect to gain an understanding of: